Music and Movement is FUN!

 Obviously it helps develop motor skills, develops a positive attitude toward physical activity, and is just plain fun, but there are deeper reasons to expose young children to music and movement opportunities.

 I totally geek out when it comes to brain development in young children.
 I am in awe of the mold-ability of children’s brains at the age I teach in my home preschool.
 Sometimes I get a little sciency when it comes to this subject, but I am totally enamored with the power we hold in our hands as we teach!

 Listening to music and playing music games helps children use both sides of their brain at the same time.
 It stimulates the frontal lobe, which develops language and motor skills.
 The rhythm of music reinforces language.

 Since the brain goes through a major growth spurt between ages 2-6, music and movement is of utmost importance in the toddler and preschool years.

 Movement causes the brain to produce endorphins, our feel-good chemicals.
 These chemicals increase energy levels and the ability to learn.
 In addition, movement increases oxygen in the blood which sends more oxygen to the brain helping in thought processes.

-Children of any age as well as adults receive benefits from music and movement activities.
-Singing songs and doing finger plays and rhymes with kids are great ways to get them interested in the rhythm of music.
+Children of any age, as well as adults, receive benefits from music and movement activities.
+Singing songs and doing fingerplays and rhymes with kids are great ways to get them interested in the rhythm of the music.
 Exposing children to all kinds of music gives them an appreciation for a variety of rhythms and tones and increases their learning as well.